 Sunday saw the latest event in our 40th birthday schedule and our 5th annual fundraiser, the Wac Arts Cabaret!
-The fabulous evening was directed by Wac Arts Patron and International Director, Jonathan Butterell.
+The fabulous evening was directed by International Director, Jonathan Butterell.
 Jonathan currently has the smash-hit musical Everybody’s Talking about Jamie on the West End, but stated to the audience that, for Wac Arts, he will always make time to support our young people.
 120 guests attended Wac Arts’ Cabaret and over 100 young people were involved in making the evening special—from designing the programme and making the films to performing on stage.

 Wac Arts had set a target of £60,000 to enable even more young people to access the arts especially those who face barriers to opportunity.
 These core funds would secure places for those who need Wac Arts most.